TishG/giant-bomb-store/README.md

 2. cd giant-bomb-store
 3. npm install
 4. npm start
-5. In App.js, replace API_KEY with your API Key.
+5. In App.js, replace the string "your API goes here" with your API Key.